ShepherdOnline/SMSF2017/_posts/2017-04-02-smsf-schedule-of-events.md

 top_term:
   - "21"
 ---
-Here is a copy of the <a href="https://drive.google.com/file/d/0B490-AjaRizwZDN0c2dkWXB3bTQ/view?usp=sharing">schedule for the 2017 Shepherd Maple Syrup Festiva</a>l from this year's brochure.
+Here is a copy of the [schedule for the 2017 Shepherd Maple Syrup Festiva](https://drive.google.com/file/d/0B490-AjaRizwZDN0c2dkWXB3bTQ/view?usp=sharing)l from this year's brochure.